RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 The difference to `assertStrictEquals()` is the strict equality check will not assert two instances of identical objects as they won't be referentially the same.

-The under the hood strict equals does a simple, strict `===` check, there is no reference to the `equal()` method.
-This limits the scope of what `assertStrictEquals()` defines as equal, which makes things more precise and stable.
+Under the hood strict equals does a simple `===` check, there is no reference to the `equal()` method.
+This limits the scope of what `assertStrictEquals()` defines as equal, which is simpler, and makes things more precise and stable.

 ```js
 Deno.test("Test Assert Strict Equals", () => {